From the Suffolk Foundation

 December 9, 2015

 If you would like more information contact:

 757 923 9090 office

-On December 13 2016, the Suffolk Foundation made its Annual Grant Distributions at the Hilton Garden Inn Suffolk Riverfront.
-This year the Foundation was able to disburse $128,875 to thirty (30) different nonprofit agencies.
-Since the Foundation received its 501 (c) (3) nonprofit community foundation status in October, 2007, it has awarded over $3,600,000 in unrestricted and donor-advised grants and scholarships.
+On December 9 2015, the Suffolk Foundation made its Annual Grant Distributions at the Foundation office.
+This year the Foundation was able to disburse $116,500 to twenty-eight (28) different nonprofit agencies.
+Since the Foundation received its 501 (c) (3) nonprofit community foundation status in October, 2007, it has awarded over $3,200,000 in unrestricted and donor-advised grants and scholarships.
 The Foundation funded agencies seeking support in the following areas: Cultural Arts, Education, Environment, Health, and Human Need.
 As the invested funds continue to grow, the Board anticipates being able to support more agencies, and a diversity of needs, with more funds.

-- Access College Foundation ($5,000) – will provide operating support of the ACCESS program in the Suffolk public high schools and in 2 Suffolk public middle schools, as well as the colleges Suffolk public school students are attending.
+- Access College Foundation ($3,500) – will provide operating support of the Access program in the Suffolk Public High Schools and two middle schools as well as the colleges Suffolk Public School students are attending.

-- Boys & Girls Clubs of Southeast Virginia ($3,500) – will help support a tutoring program for 15 club members and the “Kid’s Café” program, which serves meals and snacks to over 200 club members.
+- Boys and Girls Clubs of Southeast Virginia ($7,000) – will help support a tutoring program for 15 club members and the “Kid’s Café” program, which serves meals and snacks to over 200 club members.